Living Neural Network Dynamics

 • Astrocytes use dynamic actin waves and reoriented actin filaments to respond to chemophysical cues

-Kate O'Neill, Research Scientist and Nick Mennona, PhD Student, Physics
+Dr. Kate O'Neill, Research Scientist and Dr. Nick Mennona, Physics

 with Dr. Valentina Benfenati (National Research Council of Italy)